AdityaDargan/JEE-MAINS-RESULT-FINDER/README.md

 - This project is released only for Educational Purposes and does not intend to harm anyone's sentiments.

+- Author or Contributors would not be responsible for any kind of misconduct by the project.
+Use this at your own risk.

 ### Author - [@AdityaDargan](https://github.com/AdityaDargan)

 ## Support